RGJP/GRBreakpointOpGenerator/README.md

 HOW IT WORKS:

-Download GR-BREAKPOINT-OPERATION-GENERATOR.zip and extract to a folder, then start 'GR-BREAKPOINT-OPERATION-GENERATOR.ps1' (Right-click, Run with PowerShell).
+Download https://github.com/RGJP/GRBreakpointOpGenerator/raw/main/GR-BREAKPOINT-OPERATION-GENERATOR.zip and extract to a folder, then start 'GR-BREAKPOINT-OPERATION-GENERATOR.ps1' (Right-click, Run with PowerShell).

 You will then be asked :